-The ventilator (V60, Philips Respironics, Murrysville, Pennsylvania) was attached to a heated wire circuit (850, Fisher & Paykel, Auckland, New Zealand), the expiratory leak-valve, a face mask, and resuscitation manikin.
-The ventilator settings were BiPAP S/T mode, inspiratory pressure 16 cm $\rm H_2O$, expiratory pressure 8 cm $\rm H_2O$, $\rm F{IO_2}$ 0.50, rise time setting 2, and Autotrak trigger.
-The oronasal mask (size small AF531, Philips Respironics, Murrysville, Pennsylvania) with interchangeable "fixed orifice" leak port elbow adapters was firmly secured to the manikin face.
-The tidal volume (~180 mL) was confirmed prior to and during all testing, to assure an adequate mask seal.
-The circuit and system was heated to approximately 35°C, and the lung model was warmed to 37°C for 20 min prior to testing.
-These temperatures were maintained throughout the study.
+A V60 Bi-PAP ventilator (Phillips Respironics, Carlsbad, CA), equipped with heated wire circuit, Fisher and Paykel 850 heater (Auckland, NZ), expiratory leak-valve and facemask was attached to the pediatric resuscitation head.
+The ventilator settings were BiPAP S/T mode: IPAP 16 cmH20, EPAP 8 cmH20, FIO2 0.50, Rise Time-2, and Autotrak trigger.
+A size small AF531 (Phillips Respironics, Carlsbad, CA) oronasal facemask with interchangeable "fixed orifice" leak port elbow adapters was firmly secured to the face of the model.
+Tidal volume (~180 mL) was confirmed prior to and during all testing to assure an adequate mask seal.
+The circuit and system was heated to approximately 35°C and the lung model was warmed to 37°C for twenty minutes prior to testing.
+These temperatures were maintained throughout the entire study.